Mlkurta/LED_Cube/README.md

 <img width="1087" height="1179" alt="Screenshot 2026-02-08 184650" src="https://github.com/user-attachments/assets/0b58bacb-28e4-4197-a6c6-84f9a9f15c24" />

-## Integrating the animation in the main file.
+## Integrating the animation into the main file.

 Step 1.
 In "All_Anims_ESP.ino", near the top,  Type #include "YourFilename.h"